 According to the AKC, the Westie originated in the 1700s, as the Malcolm clan began breeding the pooch on their Scottish estate.
 The initial reason for breeding was for the purpose of exterminating pests.

-Like most terriers, the Westie is a strong-willed pooch and requires early and positive training.
+Like most terrier dog breeds, the Westie is a strong-willed pooch and requires early and positive training.
 These can help the breed to learn good doggie manners.

 Still, their confident manner and love of play are attractive qualities that guarantee life with a Westie is never boring!

 Moderate exercise, such as a brisk walk or a session at the dog park, will suit the Westie.
 Keep in mind, though, that he should always be on a leash due to his desire to chase after moving targets.

 Westies have a double coat that’s rough on the outside and soft underneath.

 Daily brushing is required, with regular stripping of dead hair a must.

 White fur can be especially hard to keep looking bright and clean.
 So, reasonably, some Westie owners opt to use a professional groomer who can keep the fur pristine and properly clipped.